6 Ugly Things that Happen if Someone Has Your Account Number

 Online Shopping Spree with Demand Draft

-Still, on what happens if someone has your account number, the internet market serves as a bad powerhouse.
+Still, on what happens if someone has your account number, the internet market serves as a lousy powerhouse.
 Lots of online transactions require fewer login details to authenticate a transaction.
-This is exactly how people can hack a bank account with just an account number
+This is precisely how people can hack a bank account with just an account number

 For instance, the Amazon, it is near easy for a fraudster who patiently trails you to breach your account.
-This ugly thing is frequent if you issue your account number through chequing.
+This ugly thing is frequent if you issue your account number through checking.

-When the fraudster is able to get hold of or formulate your details like your driver’s license, it’s doom.
-The likes of Amazon with their open payment option allow checking account payment and it is easy to achieve this.
-Things a bad person with your account number needs are:
+When the fraudster can get hold of or formulate your details like your driver’s license, it’s doom.
+The likes of Amazon, with their open payment option, allow checking account payment, and it is easy to achieve this.
+Things the wrong person with your account number needs are:

 - Bank routing number (available on checkbook)

 If he gets this, which isn’t going to be easy unless you’re careless, that’s the end.
 He will add your account as a checking account to Amazon and buy heaven and earth.
 Don’t suspect Amazon alone because there are several other sites out there with even more vulnerable payment systems.